grycap/scar/README.md

 SCAR creates Lambda functions and provides a command-line interface to transparently execute Docker containers in AWS Lambda.

+## Configuration

+### IAM Role

+The Lambda functions require a role in order to acquire the required permissions to access the different AWS services during its execution.

+There is a sample policy in the [lambda-execute.role](docs/aws/lambda-execute.role) file.
+This role should be created beforehand using Amazon IAM.

 ## Licensing
 SCAR is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/grycap/scar/blob/master/LICENSE) for the full